-Best is a subjective term but this is the most common equipment you’ll use and the models I suggest.
-You’ll rarely find a ghost hunting session without at least one of these and usually, there’s multiple.
+Best is a subjective term, but this is the most common equipment you’ll use and the models I suggest.
+You’ll rarely find a ghost-hunting session without at least one of these, and usually, there are multiple.

 - Specifically made for ghost hunting.

 - Low budget.
 Even the upper-end devices are pretty cheap.